soraue/ACKE/README.md

 ```

 ## Data
-Our experiment data can also be found at [easyedit](https://github.com/zjunlp/EasyEdit).
+The data of our experiment can also be found at [easyedit](https://github.com/zjunlp/EasyEdit).

 ## running
 You can run the code by running the following command: